What is Crescent Point's production?

 Crescent Point pays dividends to shareholders on a monthly basis, with payment made on the 15th of each month.

 Do Crescent Point's dividends qualify for the Dividend Tax Credit in Canada?

 Yes, assuming the CPG shares are held in taxable accounts.

 Please refer to the tax information page for more information.

-How is the amount of dividends determined?
+How are dividends determined?

 Crescent Point's dividends to shareholders are paid monthly and are dependent upon commodity prices, production levels and the amount of capital expenditures to be funded from cash flow.
 The Corporation contributes part of its cash flow towards the capital program to provide for more sustainable dividends in the future.
 The actual amount of the dividends are at the discretion of the Board of Directors.
-In the event that commodity prices are higher than anticipated and a cash surplus develops during a quarter, the surplus may be used to increase dividends, reduce debt, and/or increase the capital program.
+In the event that commodity prices are higher than anticipated and a cash surplus develops, the surplus may be used to increase dividends, reduce debt, and/or increase the capital program.

 What is Crescent Point's hedging policy?